opnfv/copper/docs/design/usecases.rst

 An example implementation is shown in the Congress use case test "SMTP Ingress" (smtp_ingress.sh) in the Copper repo under the tests folder.
 This test:

   * Detects that a VM is associated with a security group that allows SMTP ingress (TCP port 25)
-  * Adds a policy table row entry for the VM, which can be later investigated for appropriate use of the security group, etc
+  * Adds a policy table row entry for the VM, which can be later investigated for appropriate use of the security group

 As implemented through OpenStack Congress: